 Contacts Contacts by Job Title Nature and Purpose of Contact Frequency of Contact Internal to the College, e.g., students, staff, management, colleagues.
-Chairs, Deans, Managers and Directors Provides client service and HR advice, particularly on recruitment and job evaluation Occasional Frequent X External to the College, e.g., business and industry representatives, suppliers, advisory committee members, staff at other colleges, government officials, and general public.
-EDI groups/agencies supporting diversity in recruitment Recruitment agencies Work with them to expand Fleming hiring pools Works with external recruiters / agencies when deemed necessary X Occasional (O) Contacts are made once in a while over a period of time.
+Chairs, Deans, Managers and Directors Provides client service and HR advice, particularly on recruitment and onboarding Occasional Frequent X HR Consultants, Directors Consults on recruitment situations that affect labour relations x External to the College, e.g., business and industry representatives, suppliers, EDI groups/agencies supporting diversity in recruitment Work with them to expand Fleming hiring pools Х advisory committee members, staff at other colleges, government officials, and general public.
+Recruitment agencies Works with external recruiters / agencies when deemed necessary X Occasional (O) Contacts are made once in a while over a period of time.
 Frequent (F) Contacts are made repeatedly and often over a period of time.